saroemy/dotfiles/readme.md

 ## Setup

-opy what you need from the `.zshrc` file and all the content of `karabiner.json` to complex modificators of the app.
+Copy what you need from the `.zshrc` file and all the content of `karabiner.json` to complex modificators of the app.

 ```bash
 ln -sf ../../.dotfiles/tmux.conf ~/.tmux.conf